leanix/leanix-sdk-java/README.md

 $ mvn package
 ```

-You'll find `leanix-sdk-java-1.2.1.jar` in the target directory after the build completes.
-This single JAR contains everything needed to use the API.
+You'll find `leanix-sdk-java-1.6.5.jar`, together with a sources jar and a javadoc jar in the target directory after the build completes.
+In target/lib you will find the required libraries to use the SDK.

 ## Testing ##